How to choose the right shotgun and cartridge for pigeon shooting

 I believe in having the same chokes in both barrels, ideally either half and half or three-quarters and three-quarters and fixed.
 But good multichokes that don’t affect the balance of the gun are fine.
 (Read more on chokes here.)

 Which cartridge should you use for pigeon shooting?

 Not all cartridges suit everyone.
 Shot patterns will vary through different guns, so testing a few on a pattern plate will give you an indication as to what cartridges and loads work well.

 If you are uncomfortable shooting a certain cartridge and load, it will play on your mind and affect your shooting.
 (Read more on cartridges for pigeon shooting here.)

 Shot size and bore size

-Load size is down to the individual, and what bore of gun he or she is shooting with.
+Load size is down to the individual and the gun bore.
 You must feel comfortable shooting a certain gramme load and be capable of shooting that load size in a variety of different situations and all day.